Human behavior: Social norms

 Human behavior in a society is governed by social norms.
 Social norms are unwritten expectations that members of society have for one another.
 These norms are ingrained in the particular culture that they emerge from, and humans often follow them unconsciously or without deliberation.
-These norms affect every aspect of life in human society, including decorum, social responsibility, property rights, contractual agreement, morality, justice, and meaning.
+These norms affect every aspect of life in human society, including decorum, social responsibility, property rights, contractual agreement, morality, and justice.
 Many norms facilitate coordination between members of society and prove mutually beneficial, such as norms regarding communication and agreements.
 Norms are enforced by social pressure, and individuals that violate social norms risk social exclusion.

 Systems of ethics are used to guide human behavior to determine what is moral.
 Humans are distinct from other animals in the use of ethical systems to determine behavior.
 Ethical behavior is human behavior that takes into consideration how actions will affect others and whether behaviors will be optimal for others.
 What constitutes ethical behavior is determined by the individual value judgments of the person and the collective social norms regarding right and wrong.
 Value judgments are intrinsic to people of all cultures, though the specific systems used to evaluate them may vary.
 These systems may be derived from divine law, natural law, civil authority, reason, or a combination of these and other principles.
 Altruism is an associated behavior in which humans consider the welfare of others equally or preferentially to their own.
 While other animals engage in biological altruism, ethical altruism is unique to humans.

 Deviance is behavior that violates social norms.
 As social norms vary between individuals and cultures, the nature and severity of a deviant act is subjective.
 What is considered deviant by a society may also change over time as new social norms are developed.
 Deviance is punished by other individuals through social stigma, censure, or violence.
 Many deviant actions are recognized as crimes and punished through a system of criminal justice.
 Deviant actions may be punished to prevent harm to others, to maintain a particular worldview and way of life, or to enforce principles of morality and decency.
-Cultures also attribute positive value to certain physical traits, causing individuals that do not have these traits to be seen as deviant.
+Cultures also attribute positive or negative value to certain physical traits, causing individuals that do not have desirable traits to be seen as deviant.